 Liquid Curatives Used in Cast Polyurethane Systems

-Some curatives for cast polyurethane systems are in a liquid state at room temperature, but their viscosity may be too high for efficient mixing with the prepolymer.
-In such cases, the curative temperature usually needs to be increased to reduce its viscosity.
+Some industrial chemical curatives for cast polyurethane are in a liquid state at room temperature, but their viscosity may be too high for efficient mixing with the prepolymer.
+In such cases, the curative temperature usually needs to be increased to reduce viscosity.
 Below are the temperature requirements for several liquid diamine and diol curatives used in cast polyurethane systems.

 Diamines

-Blends of diamine curatives, such as MBOEA with DETDA, can reduce the overall viscosity and improve flow at lower temperatures.
+Blends of diamine curatives, such as MBOEA with DETDA, can reduce the overall viscosity and improve flow at a lower PU melting temperature, making it a superior option.

-P-1000 is a polymeric diamine curative that’s a viscous liquid at room temperature and exhibits a much lower reactivity in TDI systems; it can also be used in MDI systems.
-P-2000 is a waxy solid at ambient temperatures with a melting point in the 18–23°C range.
-Both curatives benefit from processing at higher temperatures where the viscosity is reduced.
+P-1000 is a polymeric diamine curative that’s a viscous liquid at room temperature and exhibits a much lower reactivity in TDI systems.
+It can also be used in MDI systems.
+P-2000 is a waxy solid at ambient temperatures with a lower melting point in the 18–23°C range.
+Both curatives benefit from processing at a higher polyurethane melting temperature to reduce viscosity.

 Diols

 When processing cast polyurethane systems, it’s important to note that BDO freezes at 20°C (68°F).
-Therefore, it needs to be maintained above the freezing point to avoid crystallization in the equipment lines and phase separation in a B-side formulation.
+Therefore, it needs to be maintained above this freezing point to avoid crystallization in the equipment lines and phase separation in a B-side formulation of the polyurethane casting process.

 Whether you want to purchase these curatives or desire additional information on how to use them properly, contact Gantrade Corporation to gain the expertise and support of our technical team.